sarahgoodwin93/wild-swim-scotland/README.md

 - Joined Swims saved to staff dashboard:
 In the future I would like to have the join swim button log which user has joined which swim and have a staff dashboard area so that staff users could see how many people had signed up to that particular swim.

+- Join Swim button change to 'Swim Joined':
+In the future I would like to add some jinja templating to change the 'Join Swim' button to say 'Swim Joined' - this was wanted for this version of the project however due to time constraints it was not able to be tested properly and applied.

+- Message alerts:
+Messages have been added into the views for both succesfful actions and unsuccessful actions, in the future I would like to use jinja templating to display these messages to the use rather than just redirecting them - this was wanted for this version of the project however due to time constraints it was not able to be tested properly and applied.

 [Back to Top](#wild-swim-scotland)